First of all, I get it.

 So many businesses are realizing that they don’t need their customer service personnel to be housed in an office and are allowing their employees to work from home.
 And I’m talking about big, legitimate companies like Amazon and Priceline.
 Smaller companies hire for these skills as well.
 Totally worth checking out.

-Making money as a blogger doesn’t happen overnight.
+Making money as a blogger doesn’t happen overnight; it can take years.
 You have to accrue good content, learn how SEO works (search engine optimization, so your site will come up when people google stuff), and build up a following.
 But if you are able to make that happen, you can make quite a bit of money from blogging, usually via advertising and sponsorship.

 9. In-Home Child Care